MuneneMutuma/mlfc-mini-project/README.md

 # Urban Accessibility and Service Deserts in Kenya

-This project maps and quantifies accessibility to essential services (clinics, schools, markets, transport) in Nairobi, Kenya, to identify underserved “service deserts.”
+This project maps and quantifies accessibility to essential services ( health facilities for now) in Nairobi, Kenya, to identify underserved “service deserts.”

 ## Structure
 - `data/` — Raw, processed, and output data